 Today we’ll be learning how to make a DIY terrarium.
-This post will also provide you with a few maintenance tips to keep your terrarium looking as fresh as possible.
+This post will also provide you with a few maintenance tips to keep your DIY terrarium looking as fresh as possible.

-A clear glass container, such as a jar with a lid.
+- A clear glass container, such as a jar with a lid.

-A plant suitable for your terrarium environment
+- A plant suitable for your terrarium environment

-Decorative items (optional)
+- Decorative items (optional)

-Spray Bottle filled with water or dropper.
+- Spray Bottle filled with water or dropper.

 1. Choose Your Container and Plants

 You may already have a suitable container around your home.
 Get creative!
 Most glass vessels can be turned into a terrarium.
 I have in the past even used a french press, where the outside stand had broken.